davidmshore/InvestingEssentials/docs/investing/assets.md

 	- EE Bonds
 	- I-Bonds
 	- Both offer educational expense tax advantages as well as tax deferral or current year interest reporting for EE bonds held by low or no income individuals, such as minors.
 - Bonds are rated prior to issuing for sale to the public and ratings can change over the life of the bond.
-Higher yielding bonds generally receive a higher risk rating.
+Higher yielding bonds generally receive a higher risk rating, and are commonly referred to as *junk* bonds.
 	- Corporate bonds carry higher risk than government bonds (assuming the government and national currency is stable).
 		- For more on corporate bond investing:
 			- [Corporate bonds not recommended?](https://www.reddit.com/r/Bogleheads/comments/wzwxud/corporate_bonds_not_recommended/) (r/Bogleheads)